-dnssec-must-be-secure

-Specify hierarchies which must be or may not be secure (signed and validated).
-If yes, then named will only accept answers if they are secure.
-If no, then normal DNSSEC validation applies allowing for insecure answers to be accepted.
-The specified domain must be under a trusted-keys or managed-keys statement, or dnssec-validation auto must be active.
+dnssec-must-be-secure This specifies hierarchies which must be or may not be secure (signed and validated).
+If yes, then named only accepts answers if they are secure.
+If no, then normal DNSSEC validation applies, allowing insecure answers to be accepted.
+The specified domain must be defined as a trust anchor, for instance in a trust-anchors statement, or dnssec-validation auto must be active.

-dns64

-This directive instructs named to return mapped IPv4 addresses to AAAA queries when there are no AAAA records.
+dns64 This directive instructs named to return mapped IPv4 addresses to AAAA queries when there are no AAAA records.
 It is intended to be used in conjunction with a NAT64.
 Each dns64 defines one DNS64 prefix.
 Multiple DNS64 prefixes can be defined.

-Compatible IPv6 prefixes have lengths of 32, 40, 48, 56, 64 and 96 as per RFC 6052.
-Bits 64..71 inclusive must be zero with the most significate bit of the prefix in position 0.
+Compatible IPv6 prefixes have lengths of 32, 40, 48, 56, 64, and 96, per RFC 6052.
+Bits 64..71 inclusive must be zero with the most significant bit of the prefix in position 0.

-Additionally a reverse IP6.ARPA zone will be created for the prefix to provide a mapping from the IP6.ARPA names to the corresponding IN-ADDR.ARPA names using synthesized CNAMEs. dns64-server and dns64-contact can be used to specify the name of the server and contact for the zones.
-These are settable at the view / options level.
-These are not settable on a per-prefix basis.
+In addition, a reverse IP6.ARPA zone is created for the prefix to provide a mapping from the IP6.ARPA names to the corresponding IN-ADDR.ARPA names using synthesized CNAMEs. dns64-server and dns64-contact can be used to specify the name of the server and contact for the zones.
+These can be set at the view/options level but not on a per-prefix basis.

 Each dns64 supports an optional clients ACL that determines which clients are affected by this directive.
+If not defined, it defaults to any;.

+Each dns64 supports an optional mapped ACL that selects which IPv4 addresses are to be mapped in the corresponding A RRset.
 If not defined, it defaults to any;

-Each dns64 supports an optional mapped ACL that selects which IPv4 addresses are to be mapped in the corresponding A RRset.
-If not defined it defaults to any;

-Normally, DNS64 won't apply to a domain name that owns one or more AAAA records; these records will simply be returned.
-The optional exclude ACL allows specification of a list of IPv6 addresses that will be ignored if they appear in a domain name's AAAA records, and DNS64 will be applied to any A records the domain name owns.
-If not defined, exclude defaults to ::ffff:0.0.0.0/96.
+Normally, DNS64 does not apply to a domain name that owns one or more AAAA records; these records are simply returned.
+The optional exclude ACL allows specification of a list of IPv6 addresses that are ignored if they appear in a domain name's AAAA records; DNS64 is applied to any A records the domain name owns.
+If not defined, exclude defaults to ::fff:0.0.0.0/96.

-A optional suffix can also be defined to set the bits trailing the mapped IPv4 address bits.
+An optional suffix can also be defined to set the bits trailing the mapped IPv4 address bits.
 By default these bits are set to ::.
 The bits matching the prefix and mapped IPv4 address must be zero.

-If recursive-only is set to yes the DNS64 synthesis will only happen for recursive queries.
+If recursive-only is set to yes the DNS64 synthesis only happens for recursive queries.
 The default is no.

-If break-dnssec is set to yes the DNS64 synthesis will happen even if the result, if validated, would cause a DNSSEC validation failure.
-If this option is set to no (the default), the DO is set on the incoming query, and there are RRSIGs on the applicable records, then synthesis will not happen.
+If break-dnssec is set to yes the DNS64 synthesis happens even if the result, if validated, would cause a DNSSEC validation failure.
+If this option is set to no (the default), the DO is set on the incoming query, and there are RRSIGs on the applicable records, then synthesis does not happen.